 Now more than ever, home growers are more easily able and apt to try CO2 systems in their operations.
 But, how and what are the benefits of the additional investment?
 Here we’ll cover everything you need to know on how to increase cannabis yields with CO2 and why you should.

-Just like nutrients like phosphorus, nitrogen and potassium, CO2 is essential for plants to perform photosynthesis.
+Just like nutrients such as phosphorus, nitrogen and potassium, CO2 is essential for plants to perform photosynthesis.
 Which is the process where plants use light to convert carbon dioxide into energy, for growth.
 It’s one reason why any grow needs an ample supply of fresh air, as that’s where natural levels of carbon dioxide are found.
-Some lights, like fluorescents or CFLS produce enough CO2 on their own in their growing environment.
+Some lights, like fluorescents or CFLs produce enough CO2 on their own in their growing environment.

 The Benefits of CO2 For Cannabis Yields